A Crossbill’s Guide to Conifers of the Eastern Forest

 Range and habitat: Native to Europe, but widely introduced as an ornamental tree throughout the northeast.
 Conifer forests dominated by Norway spruce were planted by the Civilian Conservation Corps throughout Pennsylvania, New York, and New England in the 1930s to combat soil erosion.

 Tasting and Timing Notes: Norway spruces may be introduced, but they’re still on the menu for crossbills, especially for the red crossbill when there’s an absence of other native favorites.
 Norway spruces are especially popular for irrupting crossbills, who may not have access to other food sources; if you hear that crossbills are on the move outside of the boreal forest, your local cemetery or state forest Norway spruce plantings might be a good place to check.
-The very large cones hold seed for a year or two, and large enough stands of Norway spruce can support populations of breeding red crossbills, especially Type 1 and now eastern Type 10.
+The very large cones hold seed for a year or two, and large enough stands of Norway spruce can support populations of breeding red crossbills, especially Type 1 type 12.

 Blue Spruce (Picea pungens)